Apply for Residency

 Interviews

-Please direct any additional questions to our residency program coordinator, Johnson Huang at Johnson.Huang@ucsf.edu.
+Please direct any additional questions to our residency program coordinator, Dan Peterson at Dan.Peterson@ucsf.edu.

-It is the policy of UCSF and its affiliated hospitals that programs do not discriminate against qualified applicants based upon gender, ethnicity, race, age, religion, national origin, sexual orientation, physical or mental disability, marital status, or veteran status.
-We are committed to promoting diversity, equity, and inclusion within all areas of our Department including our training programs.
+It is the policy of UCSF and its affiliated hospitals that programs do not discriminate against qualified applicants based upon gender, ethnicity, race, age, religion, national origin, sexual orientation, physical or mental disability, marital status, veteran status, other protected categories or proxies for protected categories in the selection process.
+We are committed to promoting community, culture and engagement within all areas of our Department including our training programs.

 The Department only reviews applications received through the Electronic Residency Application Service (ERAS).